johnbrussell/walk-to-work/README.md

 ### Results

-The route with the least combined average delay from additional walking time and waiting to cross intersections is to turn right on Technology Square, left on Main Street, then cross both Main Street and Vassar/Galileo Galilei at their intersection, then continue down the southern side of Main until reaching the southeastern corner of Main and Ames.
+The route with the least combined average delay from additional walking time and waiting to cross intersections is to turn right on Technology Square, left on Main Street, and to continue on Main Street until the Ames intersection, which should be crossed in whichever direction is crossable first.

-But, this route is not guaranteed to be the fastest: although the shortest possible route is not the fastest on average, it is possible that on a very lucky day one would not need to wait any time to cross any of the intersections along it.
+But, this route has a higher floor of additional walking time than the shortest possible route, on which on a very lucky day one would not need to wait any time to cross any of its intersections.

-Some routes are guaranteed to have more expected delay:
+Some choices are guaranteed to have more expected delay:
 - if you cross Binney/Galileo Gailiei on Broadway, you should never proceed to walk down Galileo Galilei toward Main St.
 - when approaching the northwest corner of Main and Vassar/Galileo Galilei and Main and Ames, you should always plan on crossing whichever direction becomes crossable first.
 Planning to cross one direction or the other first is always slower.
 - planning to cross Ames at Broadway has a higher expected delay than turning right onto Ames and heading to the Main/Ames intersection.